jessepav/lacygoill-wiki-backup/vim/register.md

       after the function call, the dot register has not been restored

 But it doesn't matter.
-The redo command `.` is not affected; it keeps its original behavior:
+The dot command is not affected; it keeps its original behavior:

     norm! o" outside
     fu!
 Func()